AdobeDocs/analytics-platform.en/help/data-ingestion/adhoc.md

 To accomplish this, you need to:

-- **Create a dataset with a CSV file** in Adobe Experience Platform to define the model (schema) of the data that you want to collect and where to actually collect the data (dataset).
+- **Create a dataset with a CSV file** in Experience Platform to define the model (schema) of the data that you want to collect and where to collect the data (dataset).

-- **Use a source connector** in Adobe Experience Platform to get your data into the dataset configured.
+- **Use a source connector** in Experience Platform to get your data into the dataset configured.

 - **Set up a connection** in Customer Journey Analytics.
 This connection should (at least) include your Adobe Experience Platform dataset.